 Babies are little individuals.
 You may need to experiment with a few different types of cups before your little one settles on one that he likes.

 When introducing new cups, be sure to watch how your baby interacts with it.
 If he has trouble getting the liquid out or rejects the cup completely it may be time to try a new one.
 You may find the problem is as simple as your baby not liking the feel of the cup in his mouth.

 So your baby loves the bottle and shows no interest in transitioning to cup.
 An interim solution is a sippy cup (a spill proof cup).
 A sippy cup is a lot closer to a bottle than an opened mouth cup and many babies will happily accept the transition without too much fuss.

 Some experts advise against offering a sippy cup altogether.
-Instead they recommend you leap straight to an open mouthed cup.
+Instead, they recommend you leap straight into an open-mouthed cup.
 The logic behind this is that you will eventually need to ween your baby off the sippy cup as well, effectively adding an extra step to the entire weaning process.

-Some baby’s are headstrong and simply do not like the use of sippy cups or trainer cups.
-In this case you can offer them a regular cup.
+Some babies are headstrong and simply do not like the use of sippy cups or trainer cups.
+In this case, you can offer them a regular cup.
 Plastic is preferable as you can be sure that this cup is going fall to over often.

 Some mothers report great success using a regular cup with a twisty straw.
 Kids love to watch the liquid spiral through the straw before finally entering their mouth.